 But a guitar case serves a more important purpose than just protecting your instrument on the road.
 Guitars are made of wood—and wood is very susceptible to temperature and humidity changes.
 Plus, leaving your strings exposed to the open air will significantly reduce their life and turn them dull.

-When you’re not playing your guitar, storing it in a good, solid case (rather than a soft bag style of cover) is like putting it into a snug, warm bed where the temperature doesn’t change, the strings are sealed in and the lid of the case puts an even pressure down the length of the neck keeping it straight.
+When you’re not playing your guitar, storing it in a good, solid case is like putting it into a snug, warm bed where the temperature doesn’t change, the strings are sealed in and the lid of the case puts an even pressure down the length of the neck keeping it straight.
 Another bonus is the pockets and compartments built into guitar cases for stashing your other accessories.
 Everything in the one place—brilliant.